-The School of Drama John Wells Directing Program is a three-year, graduate directing MFA.
-It is designed for directors who wish to expand and develop their skills and join a think tank to envision the future of theater and contemporary performance.
+The John Wells Directing Program is a three-year, graduate Directing MFA fellowship.
+It is designed for directors who have been working in the field for a minimum of three years, and now wish to expand, deepen and hone their directing skills while joining a think tank to envision the future of theater.

-The John Wells Directing Fellows are encouraged to think critically and adventurously about their work in a generative environment.
-The program admits two, highly motivated directors as John Wells Fellows each year who demonstrate the ability and drive to articulate their own vision for theater and contemporary performance.
-Directing skills are honed in workshops and performances, as well as through theory, history, and studio classes.
+Wells Fellows are creative, compassionate, visionary leaders who are dedicated to diversity, equity and inclusion in all they do.
+Encouraged to think critically and adventurously about their work in a generative environment, Wells Fellows are known to dream big, challenge, innovate, clearly communicate, implement and take action.
+The program admits two highly motivated directors each year who demonstrate the ability and drive to articulate their own vision for theater in the twenty-first century… and beyond.

-Future Stages is an innovative class that integrates video, technology and new media into theater in a laboratory environment.
-Working collaboratively across disciplines, John Wells Fellows investigate innovative approaches to contemporary theater, foster creative ways of storytelling and communication, and strengthen their ability to articulate artistic goals.
-Communication with collaborators and integration of design are considered critical tools for all directors and design classes are emphasized in our curriculum.
+Digital Narratives is an innovative class that integrates video, technology and new media into theater in a laboratory environment.
+Working collaboratively across disciplines, Wells Fellows investigate innovative approaches to contemporary theater, foster creative ways of storytelling and communication, and strengthen their ability to articulate artistic goals.
+Communication with collaborators and integration of design are considered critical tools for all directors, and design classes are emphasized in the curriculum.

-MFA Director's Lab is a core curriculum, program-long modular laboratory focused on emerging performance techniques and hybrid research, exposing directors to the disciplines and tools they need to create contemporary and relevant work in the field of theater and performance.
-Conducted over the entirety of the program residency, the course investigates rotating topics with semester-long studies in Socially Engaged Art, Post Internet Creative Strategies, Locative Media, Devising, Gaming, VR, and Transmedia Storytelling.
-The lab provides collaborative opportunities to work across disciplines with other departments in the University and with the greater community.
+MFA Director’s Lab is a laboratory focused on emerging performance techniques and hybrid research, exposing directors to the disciplines and tools they need to create contemporary and relevant work in the field of theater and performance.
+Conducted over the entirety of the program residency, the course investigates rotating topics with semester-long studies in socially engaged art, post-internet creative strategies, locative media, devising, gaming, VR, and transmedia storytelling.
+The Lab provides collaborative opportunities to work across disciplines with other departments in the University and with the greater community.

-The John Wells Graduate Directing Program also includes the study of theater theory, history, dramaturgy, and design classes, as well as electives from departments across the University.
-A key component of the program: John Wells Fellows direct at least one production per semester, progressing from smaller projects to larger productions and finally to an MFA thesis production.
-In the second and third year productions, John Wells Fellows work with students from Acting/Music Theater, Design, Dramaturgy and Production Technology and Management.
-Final MFA Thesis productions are presented as part of the School of Drama’s Subscription Series.
+The John Wells Directing Program also includes new play development, opera, the study of theater theory, theater history, dramaturgy, and design classes, as well as electives from departments across the University.
+During their time at CMU, Wells Fellows direct a minimum of four productions, progressing from smaller projects to larger productions and finally to a fully supported MFA thesis production.
+In the second and third-year productions, Fellows work with students from Acting/Music Theater, Design, Dramaturgy and Production Technology and Management.
+All productions are open to members of the CMU community, as well as the general public.

-The third year of the program offers the student the opportunity to spend one semester outside of the university.
-This semester away allows the student to assist a recognized director in the field, to create a broader network of contacts, and, most importantly, to "observe" a John Wells project in production.
+The third year of the Program offers the Fellows the opportunity to spend one semester outside of the University.
+This semester allows the Fellows to assist a recognized director in the field, to create a broader network of contacts, and, when possible, to “observe” John Wells in production on a project.

-Recent opportunities for third year graduate directors generously offered by John Wells included observing Wells direct the filming of the USA series Animal Kingdom on location in LA, observing direct the filming of August: Osage County with Meryl Streep on site in Oklahoma, observing Wells on the set of the Showtime television series Shameless, being in the Writer’s Room during the development of an episode of Shameless.
+Past observership opportunities include: the USA series Animal Kingdom on location in LA, observing direct the filming of August: Osage County with Meryl Streep on site in Oklahoma, observing Wells on the set of the Showtime television series Shameless, being in the Writer’s Room during the development of an episode of Shameless.

-Other recent semester-away activities have included working as an assistant director to Neal LaBute, The Wooster Group, John Collins/Elevator Repair Service and others; and pursuing possible job opportunities for post-graduation.
+Other recent semester-away activities have included working as an assistant director to Lisa Peterson, Desdemona Chiang, Lila Neugebauer, The Wooster Group, John Collins/Elevator Repair Service and others; and pursuing possible job opportunities for post-graduation.
 Graduate directors have also been able to ‘transfer’ their productions begun at CMU to professional venues post-graduation.

 All School of Drama students have to opportunities to participate in the following: